solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 THE following psalm for remission of sins is remarkable alike for its deeply spiritual tone and for its antiquity.
-As it is written in Accadian, its composition must be referred to a date anterior to the seventeenth century B.C., when that language became extinct.
+As it is written in Accadian, its composition must be referred to a date anterior to the seventeenth century BCE, when that language became extinct.
 An Assyrian interlinear translation is attached to most of the lines; some, however, are left untranslated.
 The tablet is unfortunately broken in